thunderthief5/dotfiles/README.md

 ## My guide to using a tiling WM

 ### Must have apps
 While Tiling WMs are lightweight and highly configurable, they still lack a lot of functionality that comes built into most full-fledged DEs.
-Eg: Setting wallpapers, managing the lock screen and power management etc. I use the following apps to take care of all that stuff.
+Eg: Setting wallpapers, managing the lock screen and power management etc.

+I use the following apps to take care of all that stuff.
+You may find their respective startup commands in the config files.

 **Wallpaper Manager:** nitrogen
 Helps you set wallpapers